-How do you begin to talk about a day filled with around 10 solid hours of jazz, as was found Sunday afternoon and into the late evening at the Salt Lake City Jazz Festival at the Gallivan Center downtown?
+How do you begin to talk about a day filled with around 10 solid hours of jazz, as was found Sunday afternoon and into the late evening at the

-How do you begin to talk about a day of jazz that featured such well-known jazz vocalists as Kathy Kosins and Deana Martin -- daughter of entertainment legend Dean Martin -- along with other famous jazz names like Ira Nepus, Chuck Findley, and Vinnie Falcone?
-How do you begin to describe a 10-hour day packed with music that was topped off by soul and funk legends like those found in Tower of Power?
+Vinnie Falcone?
+How do you begin to describe a 10-hour day packed with music that was topped off by soul and funk legends like those found in

 You start from the beginning and work your way forward, for one thing.